 Be Positive and Personal

 One business puts mirrors in front of the phone answering staff so they can see themselves smiling as they talk on the phone.
 It actually makes a difference.
-Even though you can’t smile and shake your customers’ hand over the phone, you can greet them with equivalent warmth and welcome.
+Even though you can’t shake your customers’ hand over the phone, you can greet them with equivalent warmth and welcome.
 Develop a positive phone personality: train your voice and vocabulary to be positive even on a “down” day.
 Your introduction sets the tone for the call.
 Get off on the right foot by being friendly and cheerful.

 - After the introduction, use the customer’s name – nothing communicates warmth more than using a person’s name during your call.
 Ask them to repeat their name if needed

 - An upbeat but authoritative manner works well

 - Avoid using negative phrases like: “that’s not possible”; “forget it”; ” why didn’t you…?”; “never heard of it”; and “it’s against policy.”